marineb/rockaway-beach/README.md

 To contribute content or code, fork the project and submit a pull request. 😊

-This project was created to compensate for the lack of information available on Rockaway Beach.
-We thought that it might be a good idea to have a site listing all the cool stuff you can do in Rockaway Beach.
+This project was created to make up for the lack of information available on Rockaway Beach.
+We thought it would be helpful to have a site listing all the cool stuff you can do there.

 ## Prerequisites